Did that dreaded "Please find attached PDF" email just land in your inbox? That's another afternoon lost to copy-pasting tables into Excel? I get it.

 3. Download your fully formatted Excel file within seconds

 For more advanced features, use Nanonets' Table OCR solution.
 The model has been pre-trained on millions of documents and tested to ensure high accuracy and reliability out of the box.
-It allows you to automate even the most complex PDF to Excel workflows, from invoice processing to financial data extraction and beyond.
+It allows you to use advanced AI-powered OCR on PDFs and automate even the most complex PDF to Excel workflows, from invoice processing to financial data extraction and beyond.

 How to use Nanonets to automate data extraction from PDFs